 Why should you attend this track?

 You will gain inspiration from different disciplines within the healthcare sector and their experiences in using technology in different aspects of health.
-Additionally you will gain insight into VR/AR’s potential and patient-centered devices for self-monitoring, as well as introduction to future solutions.
-You are welcome to participate in discussions on the ethical aspects in using technology in healthcare.
+Additionally, you will gain insight into VR/AR’s potential and patient-centered devices for self-monitoring, as well as introduction to future solutions.
+You are welcome to participate in discussions on the ethical aspect in using technology in healthcare.
 The track is based on short presentations, interactive opportunities, showcases of current solutions and meetings with experts working in their field of technology.

 This track is for everyone interested in using and gaining benefits from health technology.
 Clinicians, patients, patient associations, social care workers, educational institutions, students or people working with health care technology may have particular interest in this track.

 - John Crawford, Founder and Managing Director, CMO, Crawford Works Ltd, UK

 - Maria Hardt Schønnemann, Consultant, Health Innovation Centre of Southern Denmark, Region of Southern Denmark

 - Tine Kongsted Eefsen, Special consultant, Health Innovation Centre of Southern Denmark, Region of Southern Denmark

 - Katrine Maruri Zorzabalbere, Event Consultant, Health Innovation Centre of Southern Denmark, Region of Southern Denmark

 - Lea Bohn, Innovation Consultant, Center for Innovative Medical Technology, Odense University Hospital